andrejordan/pokemon-list/README.md

 # Next Steps
-If I were to spend more time on this, I'd probably convert the UI to SwiftUI, and add unit tests using XCTest and verification based testing using a framework like [Quick](https://github.com/Quick/Quick).
+- If I were to spend more time on this, I'd probably convert the UI to SwiftUI.
+That way, we can drop the need for our `Bindable` class and just use the native [`@Published`](https://developer.apple.com/documentation/combine/published) and [`@Binding<T>`](https://developer.apple.com/documentation/swiftui/binding).
+- I'd also add unit tests using XCTest and verification based testing using a framework like [Quick](https://github.com/Quick/Quick).
 This lets us test that our ViewModel calls our PokemonSevice with the correct arguments, for example.
 Oh, and I would make the UI more enjoyable of course!

 All in all this was a very fun exercise! 😁